fabio-teichmann/cep-2-iac/README.md

 > [!IMPORTANT]
 > The **public** key needs to be copied to the server for ssh connections.
 Also, the instance itself needs to have a public IP (`associate_public_ip_address = true`).

+### Initialization / start-up scripts (automation)
+Instead of manually logging into an instance to set it up properly (e.g. install software), this should also be provided automatically when the infrastructure is provisioned.
+There are multiple ways to achieve this:

+1. using `user_data` attribute
+2. using `cloud-init` (industry standard)
+3. using an open-source tool like Packer
+4. using Provisioners

+#### `user_data` attribute
+Passes commands to cloud provider which runs them on instance.
+Viewable in AWS console.
+Ideomatic and native to cloud provider.

+#### cloud-init
+Standard for customizing instances.
+Runs on most Linux distributions and cloud providers.
+Can run per-instance or per-boot configurations.

+#### Provisioners
+> [!WARNING]
+> Should be a last resort and used with care!